mankai-chow/FuzzifiED.jl/docs/src/example.md

 hmt_mat = OpMat(hmt)
 enrg, st = GetEigensystem(hmt_mat, 10)
 ```
-Matrices with real elements can be generated with the option `type = Float64` in the `OpMat` function.
+Matrices with real elements can be generated with the option `type = Float64` in the `OpMat` function or setting `FuzzifiED.ElementType = Float64`.

 ### Measuring the angular momentum